zhen0/JGWebsite/README.md

 ### Current (2019 - now)

-I'm a Engineering Manager at [Prefect](https://www.prefect.io/), managing a full-stack team of 7 developers.
+I'm an Engineering Manager at [Prefect](https://www.prefect.io/), managing a full-stack team of 7 developers.

 I love working with engineers to create a high quality product and to build a happy and high-performing team.
 I've led engineers from across the stack, building out both our orchestration product and our web UI.
 I have helped hired great colleagues from junior devs to staff engineers.

-Before taking on management I was a front-end lead engineer.
+Before taking on management I was a lead engineer at Prefect focussed mainly on our UI.
 I still love coding and regularly build Prefect flows in Python and make contributions to our UI using Vue.js and Typescript.

 Before I joined Prefect in 2019, I was a software engineering student at the Grace Hopper Program at Fullstack Academy in New York.